red-forest-foxiedwo/DinoWorldOnline-CustomBuilds/README.md

 # Disclaimer & Licence
 - Refer to `DISCLAIMER`
-- `LICENCE` only licenses my own edits made to methods in Assembly-CSharp.dll if modifying on the same edits directly
+- `LICENSE` only licenses my own edits made to methods in Assembly-CSharp.dll if modifying on the same edits directly

 ## Currently posting
 Only patched APKs